 This is the most popular range these days.
 It holds phones from around Rs 25,000 ($250) and above.
 Samsung now mainly served A series in this segment.
-The older A series phones with single digit names are now replaced with double-digit name phones like Galaxy A80 and A20.
-The first A series phones came in 2015 in Nepal and this included A5 2014.
+The older A series phones with single-digit names are now replaced with double-digit name phones like Galaxy A80 and A20.
+The first A series of phones came in 2015 in Nepal and this included A5 2014.

-For now, the Nepali market has A80, A70, A50, A30, A7, A9, A6 and A6+ as mid-range offerings.
-A-series phones now have top line features such as 4K recording, in-display fingerprint scanner, new UI and much more.
+For now, the Nepali market has A80, A70, A50, A30, A7, A9, A6 and A6+ as Samsung mid-range smartphone offerings.
+A-series phones now have top-line features such as 4K recording, in-display fingerprint scanner, new UI and much more.
 It shows Samsung wants to grab all the market it can with best offerings.
 Currently, we have these top phones in this price segment.

 Samsung Galaxy A70

 The Galaxy A70 is a mid-range phone from Samsung that provides a brilliant camera, display, and processing power.
 It has a beautiful shining back with changing colors.
 There is big battery, fast charging and a good amount of memory and storage capacity.
 The hardware specs Galaxy A70 are as follows.